eu-digital-green-certificates/dgc-api-tests/specs/gateway/Rules/UpdateRules.md

 * create a valid Invalidation Rule
 * upload Rule
-* update Rule with version in wrong format
+* change rule to version in wrong format
+* upload Rule
 * check that the response had an error
 * check that the response had the status code "400"